A Program for Today’s Changemakers

 - Unite with a diverse group of leaders from across the U.S. and learn from each other.

-- Gain skills to engage varied voices and bring people together around solutions.
+- Gain skills to engage varied voices and bring people together around shared goals and solutions.

 - Join a global alumni network of fellows with resources and support to effect real change.